MESAHub/mesa/docs/source/just_a_module.rst

    cp $MESA_DIR/kap/test/sample_kap_agb.model .

-Edit sample_kap.f90 and change
+Edit sample_kap.f90 and change the variable

 ::

   my_mesa_dir = '../..'

-to your $MESA_DIR or to a blank string (in which case your $MESA_DIR is automatically picked up)
+to your $MESA_DIR, or use a blank string, in which case your $MESA_DIR is automagically used

 ::